BuysDB/SingleCellMultiOmics/README.md

 universalBamTagger.py
 1) Recodes the original read names and extracts all information previously encoded by the demultiplexer.
 2) Adds allele information.
 (A VCF file is required for this)
-3) Supports multiple protocols: RNA:CELSEQ1 and CELSEQ2 (with 8 and 6bp UMI), methylation digest sequencing:SC MSPJI ,  lineage tracing:SCARTRACE, DNA digest sequencing: NLAIII, histone modification sequencing: CHIC.
+3) Supports multiple protocols: RNA:CELSEQ1 and CELSEQ2 (with 8 and 6bp UMI), methylation digest sequencing:SC MSPJI ,  lineage tracing:SCARTRACE, DNA digest sequencing: NLAIII, histone modification sequencing: scCHIC.
 4) Assigns reads to molecules to allow for deduplication, adds duplication BAM flag
 5) Assigns read groups